salahsaeed19/ConcurrentMatrixSum/README.md

 # Concurrent Matrix Sum
-example code that demonstrates applying matrix summation using concurrency and threads in Java

 ### It was programmed by: Salah Abu Seif, Abdulrazzaq Aldhahdouh, and Fathi Shamleh.

 ![‏‏لقطة الشاشة (329)](https://github.com/salahsaeed19/ConcurrentMatrixSum/assets/80893300/a62e6064-477c-4b72-b524-8053b4c45478)

 The provided code performs matrix summation using concurrency and threads in Java.
 Here's a simplified explanation of how the code works:

 1. We define the size of the matrices (`MATRIX_SIZE`) and the number of threads to use (`NUM_THREADS`).